ChrisPenner/rasa/docs/Building-An-Extension.md

 newtype Copied = Copied String

--- We've renamed things so we can export a single 'Scheduler' -- that the user can embed in their config. copyPasta :: Action () copyPasta = persistentListener keyListener
+-- We've renamed things so we can export a single 'Action' -- that the user can embed in their config. copyPasta :: Action () copyPasta = onEveryTrigger_ keyListener

 keyListener :: Keypress -> Action ()
 keyListener (Keypress 'y' _) = do